 Disciplinary findings may be reflected on a student’s transcript.

 A respondent who wishes to appeal a disciplinary decision must file a written appeal with the dean within one week after being notified of the decision.

-If the dean determines that the appeal has sufficient merit to warrant further consideration of the case, they may alter the sanctions, request a rehearing by the CRR, or refer the matter to the full faculty for review.
-Ordinarily, the dean’s review of an appeal will be completed within 30 days.
+If the Dean determines that the appeal has sufficient merit to warrant further consideration of the case, the Dean may alter the sanctions, request a rehearing by the CRR, or refer the matter to the full faculty for review.
+Ordinarily, the Dean’s review of an appeal will be completed within 30 days.

 Cases that Require Special Consideration

 Cases and Court Action